Home

 gateway to the Upper Peninsula since it is the town where the northern

-end of the Mackinac Bridge is located.
+end of the

-It's an important town to Mackinac Island for it is the gateway to it year round - spring, summer, fall, and winter.
-It has all three ferry companies with docks during the busy tourist seasons and has the only ferry running after October 31 each year up to the time when it is too dangerous to navigate through the icy Straits of Mackinac.
+It’s an important town to Mackinac Island for it is the gateway to it year round – spring, summer, fall, and winter.
+It has all three ferry companies with docks during the busy tourist seasons and has the only ferry running after October 31 each year up to the time when it is too dangerous to navigate through the icy

 St Ignace MI also has the only airport that services Mackinac Island year round.